Blue Goat Cyber logoBlue Goat CyberSMMedical Device Cybersecurity

 What Satisfies It

-An explicit determination in the submission stating that the device is a cyber device under 524B(c), with a brief justification referencing the three prongs.
-For devices that are not cyber devices, a justification explaining why none of the three prongs is met.
+An explicit determination in the submission stating that the device is a cyber device under 524B(c), with a brief justification referencing the three prongs and naming every interface that touches the device software.
+For the rare device that is not a cyber device, a justification explaining why none of the three prongs is met, with specific attention to the connectivity prong.

 Deficiency Pattern

 Submissions that assume "no Wi-Fi means not a cyber device" and skip the 524B section.
-The FDA reads connectivity broadly: a wired Ethernet port, a USB port that exposes a service, a Bluetooth radio, or a companion mobile app are all paths to the internet for 524B(c) purposes.
+The FDA reads the connectivity prong as covering any interface to the device software, not just internet-routable network interfaces.
+A USB service port, a Bluetooth radio, an NFC pairing interface, a companion app, or a gateway-mediated cloud path are all sufficient to make the device a cyber device under 524B(c).

 How Blue Goat Approaches a 524B Submission